 true since page objects must always be indirect.

-Returns the orientation of the media box, either :portrait or :landscape.
+Returns the orientation of the specified box (default is the crop box), either :portrait or :landscape.

 Processes the content streams associated with the page with the given processor object.